 P – Paper

-If this field is N, the supplier must be registered to use the ATO’s internet lodgment channel and the Supplier Australian business number field must contain the ABN of the AUSkey holder and the Supplier email address field in Supplier data record 3 must be completed.
+If this field is N, the supplier must be registered to use the ATO’s internet lodgment channel and the Supplier Australian business number field must contain the ABN of the credential holder and the Supplier email address field in Supplier data record 3 must be completed.

 7.9 Report specification version number – must be set to the version number of the specification that the report corresponds to.
 For reports produced using this specification this field must be: